Biology of the Cell

 Abbreviations: Only use abbreviations for terms that are used at least three times and define them when first used in the text.
 A list of abbreviations used should also be supplied at the end of the text.
 Abbreviations given in the BoC standard abbreviations list can be used without definition (see section 6).

 Acknowledgements: A general statement should be included here if financial interests or research funding could be perceived to compromise the integrity of the published work.

 Funding: All funding sources (institutional and corporate) should be credited, with the funding agency written out in full followed by the grant number in square brackets.

 Graphical Abstract: For all manuscripts a short text for the table of contents of the issue (ca. 450–490 characters) should be included as the last page of the manuscript.
 The text should (ideally with the help of a graphic) sum up the article in a poignant and interesting manner.
 Repetition or a paraphrase of the title and presentation of experimental details should be avoided.
 Please include the Figure you wish to display.

-Abstract: The abstract should be divided into three sections: Background Information, Results and Conclusions.
+Abstract: The abstract should be divided into four sections: Background Information, Results, Conclusions and Significance.
 The total length should not exceed 350 words.
+The Significance section should contain a short (2-3 sentences), stand-alone statement that highlights the impact of the article on its field of study (e.g. translational potential, novelty, etc).
+Please note that repetion of the same information among the abstract sections should be avoided.
 Abbreviations should not be used and references, if absolutely required, should be given in full.